-Any employee who is ill and unable to report to work shall make a reasonable effort to notify his/her immediate supervisor within one (1) hour of reporting time.
+Any employee who is ill and unable to report to work shall notify his/hertheir immediate supervisor prior to his/hertheir scheduled reporting time.
+This notification must be made by phone, email or text and be direct communication between the employee and the supervisor.
 In case of a continuing illness, the employee shall keep the immediate supervisor advised of the employee's inability to report to work.